Overview

 You are entitled to this refundable credit if you or your business:

-- is an eligible farmer; and
+• is/are an eligible farmer; and

-- employs eligible farm employees that you paid eligible overtime.
+• employ/employs eligible farm employees that you paid eligible overtime.

 Eligible Overtime

-Hours in excess of |
+Hours in excess of:

-And no more than |
+And no more than:

 How to Apply for a Certificate of Advance Payment